Nepiki/Guides/Pokémon-FireRed-Version-‐-Gotta-Catch-'Em-All-Achievement-Guide.md

 ## Introduction

-The [Gotta Catch 'Em All! - FireRed achievement](https://retroachievements.org/achievement/33625) requires the player to obtain every single Pokémon that is accessible to the game without trading across cartridges.
-This means that Pokémon can only be caught, evolved, or obtained via in-game events (NPC trades, Game Center, etc) only.
+The [Gotta Catch 'Em All! - FireRed achievement](https://retroachievements.org/achievement/33625) requires the player to obtain every single Pokémon that is accessible to the game **without trading across cartridges**.
+This means that Pokémon can only be caught, evolved, or obtained via in-game events (NPC trades, Game Center, etc).

 Attempting to bring in Pokémon from other Gen 3 Pokémon games via trades will result in **invalidating** this achievement.